-Even as Biden’s path firms, U.S. allies fear no end to election rancor amid Trump threats
+As Biden’s lead grows, U.S. allies cautiously weigh outreach amid Trump threats

 “Anyone who continues to pour oil on the fire in a situation like this is acting irresponsibly,” he said in an interview with Germany’s Funke media group.
 “Decent losers are more important for the functioning of a democracy than radiant winners.”

-Even Brazilian President Jair Bolsonaro — sometimes called the “Trump of the tropics” for his similar style — said Trump “is not the most important person in the world” and called for “humility” as the U.S. election count neared an end.
+Even Brazilian President Jair Bolsonaro – sometimes called the “Trump of the tropics” for his similar style – said Trump “is not the most important person in the world, as he himself says.
+The most important person is God.”
+Bolsonaro noted the need for “humility.”

 Norbert Röttgen, chairman of the German parliament’s foreign affairs committee, said on Twitter that “Trump is disregarding the foundations of democracy with his behavior.”
 He added: “Should he lose, he will not remain in the White House, but he also will not accept defeat.
 He cares about public opinion – he is ready to poison everything for that.”

-Former Japanese Prime Minister Shinzo Abe, among Trump’s closest friends, expressed concern over the wider fallout of U.S. “turmoil and confusion because of the election.”
+Former Japanese prime minister Shinzo Abe, who struck a close friendship with Trump, expressed concern over the wider fallout of U.S. “turmoil and confusion because of the election.”

 “A minus for its allies and like-minded countries,” Abe said in an interview with the Yukan Fuji newspaper.